Healing happens when we come home to the body.

 Welcome, I'm Amy-Rose (she/her).

-I am an Indigenous, cis-gendered, queer therapist who grew up in poverty with a single mother, in an environment where resilience was necessary and support was not always readily available.
+I am an Indigenous cis-gendered therapist who grew up in poverty with a single mother, in an environment where resilience was necessary and support was not always readily available.
 These experiences gave me a deep understanding of how systemic and personal challenges can shape the way we see ourselves, our bodies, and our relationships with others.

 From a young age, I learned the importance of self-awareness and connection as tools for growth and wellbeing.
 Movement—particularly running—became a way for me to regulate stress, stay grounded, and create moments of clarity.
 Over time, this appreciation for physical and mental health deepened into a respect for how closely our emotional wellbeing is tied to our bodies, environments, and relationships.